tolkien/SimpleVisor/README.md

 # SimpleVisor

-SimpleVisor is a simple, Intel x64 Windows-specific hypervisor with two specific goals: using the least amount of assembly code (10 lines), and having the smallest amount of VMX-related code to support dynamic hyperjacking and unhyperjacking (that is, virtualizing the host state from within the host) while also supporting advanced features such as EPT and VPID.
+SimpleVisor is a simple, portable, Intel x64/EM64T VT-x specific hypervisor with two specific goals: using the least amount of assembly code (10 lines), and having the smallest amount of VMX-related code to support dynamic hyperjacking and unhyperjacking (that is, virtualizing the host state from within the host) while also supporting advanced features such as EPT and VPID.
+It currently runs on both Windows and in UEFI environments.

 ## Introduction